Procurement Glossary

 Classification & purpose of exchange rate clauses in the contract text

-Exchange rate clauses are contractual agreements that regulate the currency risk in international transactions and create a fair distribution of risk between the contracting parties.
+Exchange rate clauses are contractual agreements that regulate currency risk in international transactions and ensure a fair distribution of risk between the contracting parties.

 Basic contract components